michaelkuty/horizon-contrib/README.rst

 What does solves ?

-* ModelTable, PaginatedTable
+* ModelTable, PaginatedTable, PaginatedModelTable (based on DataTable)
-* IndexView, PaginatedIndexView
+* IndexView, PaginatedView (based on DataTableView)
 * ModelModalForm(based on SelfhandlingForm)
 * ModelFormTab, TableTab, ..